jeremykendall/rails-dev-box/README.md

-# A Virtual Machine for Ruby on Rails Core Development
+# A Virtual Machine for Ruby Development

 ## Introduction

-This project automates the setup of a development environment for working on Ruby on Rails itself.
-Use this virtual machine to work on a pull request with everything ready to hack and run the test suites.

-Please note this virtual machine is not designed to be used for Rails application development.
+This is my fork of the excellent [rails-dev-box](https://github.com/rails/rails-dev-box).
+I required an environment to play with [Sinatra](http://www.sinatrarb.com/), stole theirs, and have tweaked it to meet my needs.
+This is my own playground:
+Feel free to use it, but do so at your own risk.

 ## Requirements